gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. only:: PRO

-  It provides the same runtimes with the exception that light runtimes are not currently included with the native compilers.
+  It provides the same runtimes.